ryssbowh/craft-themes/DEVELOPERS.md

 There are 10 types of fields defined by this plugin.

-5 "themes" fields, created by this plugin, which can have their own displayers :
+6 "themes" fields, created by this plugin, which can have their own displayers :

 - Author : handles the author of an entry
 - File : handles the file of an asset
 - TagTitle : handles the title for a tag
 - Title : handles the title of an entry/category
 - UserInfo : handles the user info for user layouts
+- PostDate : handles the postDate attribute for all elements

 And 5 that handle Craft fields, those can't have their own displayers.
 Their displayers will display the Craft field associated with them :